libp2p/docs/content/concepts/transports/webrtc.md

 This core API enables p2p connectivity and provides methods for establishing connections and transferring streams of data between peers.
 Running instances of libp2p that support this transport will have `/webrtc-w3c` in their multiaddr.

-However, there's more to p2p connections that what `RTCPeerConnection` provides.
+However, there's more to p2p connections than what `RTCPeerConnection` provides.
 Crucially, signaling isn't built into the WebRTC API.
 {{< alert icon="" context="info">}}
 Signaling is the process of coordinating communication and exchanging metadata about the communication (i.e. initializing, closing, or reporting errors about connections).
 {{< /alert >}}